apollo

 How does the drug interact with Tripill 1mg Tablet:

-Co-administration of Iomeprol with Tripill 1mg Tablet can increase the risk of side effects.
+Co-administration of Iofendylate with Tripill 1mg Tablet can increase the risk of side effects.

 How to manage the interaction:

-Taking Tripill 1mg Tablet with Iomeprol is not recommended, please consult a doctor before taking it.
-Do not discontinue the medications without consulting a doctor.
+Taking Tripill 1mg Tablet with Iofendylate is generally avoided as it can result in an interaction, please consult your doctor before taking it.

 MetforminIobenzamic acid